 Combining historical research and ethnographic investigations, the Africanist historian Joël Glasman plunges us into the factory of the homo humanitarianus, the average individual, on the basis of which "needs" and aid projects today are assessed.
 This conversation took place on December 10th 2020, during a conference-debate at Crash.

 These questions are central to the latest book by the Africanist historian Joël Glasman entitled Humanitarianism and the Quantification of the Human Needs.
 Minimal Humanity (Routledge Humanitarian Press, 2019).
 Combining historical research and ethnographic investigations, he immerses us in the factory of the homo humanitarianus, the average individual, on the basis of which "needs" and aid projects are assessed today.
-He told us about it on December 10th, 2020, during a conference-debate at the Crash.
+He told us about it on December 10th, 2020, during this conference and debate.

 To cite this content :